 Yet, ALL of this is simply the backdrop for a very human search for the spiritual side of being.
 As Tao got more into the sex-obsessed material world of modeling and acting, she needed to find balance and come back to her spiritual core.
 She had to learn to be in the world but not of the world.
 She witnessed the hate of pre-civil rights era and the prosecution of Cold War Communist fever in America.
 She saw that the Jewish people had to seek refuge by creating their own clubs in Hollywood and there were even disagreements amongst the Christian denominations.
 She was saddened by the crackdown in Tibet and on the practice of Buddhism.
 She wondered how she could go beyond all of this exclusion and discord and get to the Truth.

 In Dancing Light, we gain wisdom from Tao's many teachers--from her uncle Vital Porchon to the teachings of revered spiritual figures Sri Aurobindo and Swami Vivekananda who is credited with bringing yoga to the West.
 We are privy to Tao's personal experiences with legendary leader Mahatma Gandhi and the iconic Transcendental Meditation founder The Maharishi who taught meditation to The Beatles and spurred a worldwide movement.
 We learn from Swami Prabhavananda of the Vedanta Society, Mataji Indra Devi, metaphysics teacher Dr. Roman Ostoja, and two of the most acclaimed yoga masters, B.K.S.
 Iyengar and K. Pattabhi Jois.
-We see how Tao assimilates all of these layers of study and influence to form her own philosophy of Oneness.
-Tao has since trained and certified over 1,600 yoga teachers and has shared her light at various forums from the Newark Peace Education Summit with His Holiness The 14th Dalai Lama to teaching yoga at the Pentagon and doing a TEDx talk at Columbia University.
+We see how Tao assimilated all of these layers of study and influence to form her own philosophy of Oneness.
+Tao trained and certified over 1,600 yoga teachers and shared her light at various forums from the Newark Peace Education Summit with His Holiness The 14th Dalai Lama and offering insights with Sadhguru at the United Nations to teaching yoga at the Pentagon and doing a TEDx talk at Columbia University.

 Come take an adventure through 20th century history, witness fearlessness in action and be inspired to craft a mindful and fulfilled "Tao-like" life.

 For more on Tao, including her blog, go to www.TheTaoExperience.com.
-For updates, follow us on Twitter: @Taoexp and Facebook: Tao-Porchon-lynch.
+For updates, follow us on Twitter: @Taoexp.

 Dancing Light: The Spiritual Side of Being Through the Eyes of a Modern Yoga Master has received endorsements from a number of notables: